Jason-LzF/Coding-Exercise/README.md

 # Vulnerability Filter
-A golang program which provides a HTTP endpoint filters out vulnerabilities with parameters provided from the http request
+A golang program which provides a HTTP endpoint filters out vulnerabilities with parameters provided from the http request.